MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 8. Click "OK" on the settings window, then click "OK" on the Splits window.
 9. You're done!
 Now you can boot up the emulator and run to your heart's content.

-Now, Spider-Man (2000) currently only takes Time with Loads into account for your final time on the leaderboard, so having a Loadless Timer (which would pause during loads between levels) is as of yet *not necessary at all*.
+Now, Spider-Man (2000) currently only takes Time with Loads into account for your final time on the leaderboard if you're running on emulator/PC, so having a Loadless Timer (which would pause during loads between levels) is as of yet *not necessary at all*.

 However, in the event you'd still like to show a Loadless Timer/Time without Loads side to side with your default timer for comparison, you can follow these extra steps to achieve that with this tool:
 1. Right-click again on the LiveSplit window, then select "Edit Layout".